-The following document illustrates how to add your inventory to Google Ad Manager.
+The Google Ad Manager Station Guide illustrates how to add your inventory to Google Ad Manager.
 Google Ad Manager is an advertisement software as a service application run by Google and is available to local station videos only.
 Learn more

 The examples below demonstrate only the basic fields that need to be filled out.
 You can of course add more information but this page shows you how to add just the basics.